ahmadajal/MoDE/README.md

 2) The embedding typically results in a "half-moon" visualization of the data.
 Therefore, the user sees typically a similar visualization of the data so understanding and interpretation is easier.
 For many other techniques, not only each dataset provides a different visualization outcome, but also different runs of the visualization method may give different visualization results.

 Useful Links:
-- An [extended version](https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/MoDE_ICDM.pdf) of the ICDM publication.
+- An [extended version](https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/MoDE_ICDM.pdf) of the ICDM publication (with additional experiments, proofs, etc).
 - Datasets used for the experiments in the paper are [here](https://www.dropbox.com/sh/r5ovlq82ihcpc1j/AAALX__nRzVOShJMfhj35ZJBa?dl=0).

 This repository contains both the Python and MATLAB implementations of MoDE. __Note that you can replicate the experimental results in the ICDM paper, using the MATLAB implementation of MoDE.__